jenkinsci/yet-another-build-visualizer-plugin/README.md

 This plugin provides a few features not found in any current build flow
 visualizers:

-* It displays not only downstream builds, but the full build flow from the very first build in the complete pipeline, regardless of which build you are currently visiting.
+* It displays not only downstream builds, but the *full* build flow.
+In the screenshot above, the build currently visited is highlighted using a thick dashed border.

   In the screenshot above, the selected build is highlighted using a thick dashed border.